nateleavitt/active-campaign-simple/README.md

 ## <a name="info">Info</a>
 This is a very simple wrapper around the REST ActiveCampaign API.
 You will still need to provide the path and the payload for each request.
-Eventually I will grow this out to be more convenient.
-Right now this just provides some conveniences and an easy way to configure the API and not much more... hence the name active-campaign-simple :)
+Eventually I will grow this out to be more convenient, if needed.
+Right now, this just provides some conveniences and an easy way to configure the API and not much more... hence the name active-campaign-simple :)

 Use the public API as a guide for paths (urls) and payload info: https://developers.activecampaign.com/